-First thing you need to understand is that users don’t always read the entire article.
+The first thing you need to understand is that users don’t always read the entire article.
 They scan the information to find the interesting bits.

 If you are using Google Fonts on your website, then stick with one or two fonts throughout your page.

-Make sure there is plenty of white space on your pages.
+You should also make sure there is plenty of white space on your pages.
 If your content blocks are too close to each other, then try adding padding between them.